Ronny Reich: Excavations and main discoveries

 In 1995 Reich became a faculty member of the Department of Archaeology at the University of Haifa, teaching classical archaeology.
 He became associate professor in 2002 and full professor in 2006.
 Between 2002 and 2005 he served as the head of the department.
 Reich's lengthy activities in Jerusalem have made him a prominent scholar of the city's archaeology and history.
 For these contributions, he was awarded the 'Jerusalem Prize for Archaeology' by the City of Jerusalem in 2000.
 In 2012 he was awarded the Austrian Cross of Honor for Science and Art, Class I.

 In addition to his two major fields of interest (ritual baths and the archaeology of Jerusalem), he studied various aspects of daily life in Judaea in the late Second Temple period.
 These included studies on spindle whorls, stone vessels, ossuaries, inscriptions, etc. Of particular importance is his study on the stone scale weights, which were in use particularly in Jerusalem.

 Reich has faced scrutiny for his connection to the right-wing Elad association.

-Community service

-Reich sees great importance in bringing his discoveries to the knowledge of the general public.
-From writing articles of popular nature, to writing articles for Hebrew Wikipedia, and particularly taking part in developing excavated sites for the public.
-He took part in the development of the Archaeological Park near the Temple Mount in Jerusalem and the Davidson Center for virtual imaging (including the construction of the on-line, real-time model of the Herodian Temple Mount, in collaboration with Dr. Lisa Snyder from UCLA, the first of its kind in Israel).
-More recently, he is involved in the planning of a visitors' center near the Gihon spring in the City of David.